Chandram-Dutta/Promodoro/README.md

 # Promodoro

-A Promodoro app by Using Flutter Framework
+An Pomodoro Timer App by Using Flutter UI Toolkit

+## Screenshots

 ## Getting Started